 Helping to meet these challenges, and therefore securing the coconut as a food source now and in the future, is the aim of initiatives like COGENT.

-Most people are aware of the existence of the Svalbard Global Seed Vault , north of the Arctic Circle, where many of the world’s crops are stored, frozen, in case a crisis wipes out that crop.
+Many people are aware of the existence of the Svalbard Global Seed Vault, north of the Arctic Circle, where seeds from many of the world’s crops are stored, frozen, in case a crisis wipes out that crop.

 But coconuts can’t be stored in seed banks like Svalbard, because coconuts are uniquely difficult to store.
 Coconuts can’t be dried, frozen, or preserved for decades, because essentially the whole coconut is the seed.
-They have to be preserved as living trees, growing outside in gene banks.
+They have to be preserved as living trees, growing outside in gene banks, or as embryos or as pollen.

 And so gene banks like that in the South Pacific, like that the UK Aid is funding, are vital.

-“The world needs to have two copies of every variety in case there’s a crisis.
-We have to think about the future, and how we survive that crisis.
+“The world needs to preserve two copies of every variety in case there’s a crisis.
+We have to think about the future, and how we survive such crises.
 We need to prepare for that.”

 The UK Aid investment in these coconut gene banks is led by the Department for Environment, Food and Rural Affairs (DEFRA).